gunjandatta/blog/_posts/2016/2016-10-22-minimal-page-for-sharepoint-app-parts.md

 #### Updated 10/2020

 This updated version will ensure the SP.UI.ModalDialog library works.
-It required a reference to the core styling.
+The library required a reference to the core styling.

 ```html
 <%-- The following 4 lines are ASP.NET directives needed when using SharePoint components --%>